Nathan-Jonson/CryptoIO/README.md

 *  DMA
 *  Individual LED dimming/brightness controll

+*This library is still unfinished, but should be finished within a few days to a couple weeks.
+This message will be removed when it is complete.

 # Origional Readme:
 Get 32 outputs from ESP8266 boards using shift registers and I2S